 All test materials, including scratch paper and calculator, must be left in the testing room.
 Anyone who takes or tries to take materials, notes, or information from the testing room is subject to prosecution and will be reported to their training program and the Minnesota Department of Health.

 Select an Audio Version of the Knowledge Exam

-To select the Audio version of the knowledge exam, follow the instructions with screenshots that follow on the next page.
+To select the audio version of the knowledge exam, follow these instructions.